ee538/fall24-project-kkkkkkyia/report.md

 **Steps:**
 1. Graph Initialization
 - Create an adjacency list graph to represent the directed graph.
-- Initialize an in-degree in_degree map to track the number of prerequisites for each node.
+- Initialize an in_degree map where each location has an in-degree of 0.
 - For each location, set its adjacency list as empty and its in-degree as 0
 2. Graph Construction
 - For each dependency, the graph and in-degree map are updated:
-    - If the dependency is valid (two locations), the from node is connected to the to node.
+    - Add an edge from dependency[0] (source) to dependency[1] (target) in the graph.
-    - The to node's in-degree is incremented by 1.
+    - Increment the in-degree of the target node.
-3. Topological Sort Using Kahn's Algorithm
+3. Find Zero In-Degree Nodes
 - Find all nodes with zero in-degree and add them to a queue.
 - While the queue is not empty:
-    - Remove a node from the queue and add it to the result.
+    - Dequeue a node, add it to the result, and process its neighbors.
-    - For each neighbor, decrease its in-degree.
-If its in-degree becomes zero, add it to the queue.
+    - Decrement the in-degree of each neighbor.
+If it becomes zero, enqueue the neighbor.
 4. Cycle Detection
 - If the result does not include all nodes, a cycle exists.
 Return an empty vector.
 5. Return Result